-“I wish we would stop relying on the idea that masks will solve everything and flatten the infection curve,” says the microbiologist.
-“It's a magical thought.
-It will not happen."
+"I wish we would stop relying on the idea that the masks will solve everything and flatten the contagion curve," says the microbiologist.
+"It's a magical thought.
+It won't happen."
 For masks to make a real difference, they should always be worn, even in the family.
 And it is almost unthinkable, certainly impossible.

-All the evidence from many, many studies nonetheless tends to the conclusion that airborne transmission is "the primary and perhaps most important mode of transmission for SARS-CoV-2".
+However, all the evidence from many, many studies tends to conclude that airborne transmission is "the primary and perhaps most important mode of transmission for SARS-CoV-2".

-In this case, the time and effort devoted to sanitizing every single surface over and over again was a great waste of time.
-“We don't have to worry so much about cleaning every single surface we touch.
-The focus should be on other factors, like where we spend our time, ”says Roy.
+In this case, the time and effort dedicated to sanitizing every single surface over and over again has been a great waste of time.
+"We don't have to worry so much about cleaning every single surface we touch.
+The focus should be on other factors, like where we spend our time," says Roy.

 One of the biggest questions we still have about Covid-19 is the amount of viral load needed to cause the infection.